minprog/progbg2/intro/index.md

     $ deactivate

-To make sure this python3 environment is always activated when you start a shell, so you won't forget, you can add the activation to your Bash startup file (.bashrc) by once running:
+To make sure on Ubuntu this python3 environment is always activated when you start a shell, so you won't forget, you can add the activation to your Bash startup file (.bashrc) by once running: